 Type of Nail Business

 Ultimately the insurance you need is specific to the type of nail business you run.
 For example, a freelance or mobile nail business has different insurance needs from a fixed-premises nail business—whether you run a bricks-and-mortar nail salon or a home-based business.
-Here is a quick recap of common insurances for different types of nail businesses:
+If you're just becoming a nail tech, there's lot's to learn.
+Here's a quick recap of common insurances for different types of nail businesses:

 Mobile Nail Technician Insurance